nasa/ow_simulator/ow_faults/README.md

 all faulty versions of messages should be prefixed with `/faults`.

-As more faults are added, their simulation will need to be distributed throughout the simulation depending on their characteristics.
+As more faults are added, their simulation will need to be distributed throughout the OceanWATERS components depending on their characteristics.